magdic/gulpjs-gruntjs/README.md

 ## Gulp/Grunt file.js

-Grup and Grut file example code, with the task to do the javascript min files
+Grup and Grunt file example code, with the task to do the javascript min files

 * gulpfile.js sourcecode